DiNitride/Discord-Music-Status/README.md

 5. Find "token" under "key"
 6. Copy the text in quotes on the same row, DO NOT KEEP THE QUOTES

+##### Installing Logbook and Discord via Pip

+Open command prompt, and type `pip install logbook` and `pip install discord` This should install both modules

+If for some reason it doesn't, [read here](https://packaging.python.org/tutorials/installing-packages/)

 ##### Logging out
 To log out, send "m.quit" anywhere on Discord